FEYoung/DataScience/README.md

 # DataScience
 This repo is host to all the programming code I will learn during the Coursera Johns Hopkins MOOC - Data Science Specialism https://www.coursera.org/specialization/jhudatascience/1

+MODULE 10 - CAPSTONE PROJECT

+"The capstone project class will allow students to create a usable/public data product that can be used to show your skills to potential employers.
+Projects will be drawn from real-world problems and will be conducted with industry, government, and academic partners."

+#-------------------------------

+INSTRUCTIONS

+The goal of this exercise is to create a product to highlight the prediction algorithm that you have built and to provide an interface that can be accessed by others.
+For this project you must submit:

+    A Shiny app that takes as input a phrase (multiple words) in a text box input and outputs a prediction of the next word.

+    A slide deck consisting of no more than 5 slides created with R Studio Presenter pitching your algorithm and app as if you were presenting to your boss or an investor.

+#--------------------------------

+REVIEW CRITERIA

+SHINY APP ALGORITHM

+    Does the link lead to a Shiny app with a text input box that is running on shinyapps.io?

+    Does the app load to the point where it can accept input?

+    When you type a phrase in the input box do you get a prediction of a single word after pressing submit and/or a suitable delay for the model to compute the answer?

+    Put five phrases drawn from Twitter or news articles in English leaving out the last word.
+Did it give a prediction for every one?

+PRESENTATION SLIDES

+    Does the link lead to a 5 slide deck on R Pubs?

+    Does the slide deck contain a description of the algorithm used to make the prediction?

+    Does the slide deck describe the app, give instructions, and describe how it functions?

+    How would you describe the experience of using this app?

+    Does the app present a novel approach and/or is particularly well done?

+    Would you hire this person for your own data science startup company?